krishna2426/Insta_STEM/README.md

 ## Vision

 In a world filled with short-form entertainment, educational content often gets overlooked.
 TikTok has addressed this with its dedicated STEM feed — Instagram has not.
-This project aims to bridge that gap using machine learning.
+This project aims to bridge that gap using machine learning, and I hope it does.

 The long-term vision:
 - Build a personalized STEM feed for Instagram